cloudstax/firecamp/catalog/redis/README.md

 firecamp-service-cli -op=create-service -service-type=redis -region=us-east-1 -cluster=t1 -redis-shards=3 -redis-replicas-pershard=2 -volume-size=20 -service-name=myredis -redis-memory-size=4096 -redis-auth-pass=changeme
 ```

 This creates a 3 shards Redis on 3 availability zones.
 Each shard has 1 master and 1 slave.
-The master and slave will be assigned to different availability zone, to tolerate one availability zone failure.
+The master and slave will be assigned to different availability zones, to tolerate one availability zone failure.
 Every container has 20GB volume.
 The DNS names of the members would be:
-* shard 0, master myredis-0.t1-firecamp.com, slave myredis-1.t1-firecamp.com
+* shard 0, master myredis-0.t1-firecamp.com at zone 1, slave myredis-1.t1-firecamp.com at zone 2.
-* shard 1, master myredis-2.t1-firecamp.com, slave myredis-3.t1-firecamp.com
+* shard 1, master myredis-2.t1-firecamp.com at zone 2, slave myredis-3.t1-firecamp.com at zone 3.
-* shard 2, master myredis-4.t1-firecamp.com, slave myredis-5.t1-firecamp.com.
+* shard 2, master myredis-4.t1-firecamp.com at zone 3, slave myredis-5.t1-firecamp.com at zone 1.

-## Update a Redis Service

-You could update Redis config via the update-service cli.
-For example, to change the AUTH password, run `firecamp-service-cli -op=update-service -service-type=redis -region=us-east-1 -cluster=t1 -service-name=myredis -redis-auth-pass=newpass```

 ## Set and Get Keys
 1. Set Keys